20 Kitchen Science Hacks That Actually Work

 Rodion Kutsaiev by Pexels

-Normally, cooking pasta involves using a pot.
+Normally, pasta is cooked in a pot.
 However, if you want to quicken the cooking time, use a wide pan with a small volume of water.
-The wider surface area allows faster heating, which speeds up the time to cook pasta.
+The wider surface area allows faster heating, which speeds up the cooking time.

 12. Keep Berries Fresh Longer with Vinegar Wash